playframework/playframework/documentation/manual/working/javaGuide/advanced/routing/JavaJavascriptRouter.md

 ## Generating a Javascript router

 The first step to using Play's Javascript router is to generate it.
-The router will only expose the routes that you explicitly declare thus minimising the size of the Javascript code.
+The router will only expose the routes that you explicitly declare thus minimizing the size of the Javascript code.

 There are two ways to generate a Javascript router.
 One is to embed the router in the HTML page using template directives.
 The other is to generate Javascript resources in an action that can be downloaded, cached and shared between pages.